iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Report a story or scenario
+about: Not intended for users!
 title: Summary
 labels: issue
 assignees: iBrotNano